ZhenyingZhu/StudyNotes/ASP.md

   - can be applied to controllers or actions as attributes.
 An example is `[Authorize]`
 - Areas:
   - partition a large ASP.NET Core MVC Web app into smaller functional groupings.
   - An area is an MVC structure inside an application.
+Can use the tag helper `asp-area=""` to pick the area.
 - Web APIs:
   - can be used for mobile and browers.
   - support for HTTP content-negotiation with built-in support to format data as JSON or XML.